python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 Bot API Functionality
 ~~~~~~~~~~~~~~~~~~~~~

-Comparison of equality of the classe in the :mod:`telegram` package is subject to change and the PTB team will update the behavior to best reflect updates in the Bot API.
+Comparison of equality of instances of the classes in the :mod:`telegram` package is subject to change and the PTB team will update the behavior to best reflect updates in the Bot API.

-When arguments of the Bot API methods change order or become optional/mandatory due to changes in the Bot API, PTB will always try to reflect these changes.
+When the order of arguments of the Bot API methods changes or they become optional/mandatory due to changes in the Bot API, PTB will always try to reflect these changes.
-While we try to make such changes backwards compatible, this is not always possible or only with significant effort.
+While we try to make such changes backward compatible, this is not always possible or only with significant effort.
 In such cases we will find a trade-off between backwards compatibility and fully complying with the Bot API, which may result in breaking changes.
 We highly recommend using keyword arguments, which can help to make such changes non-breaking on your end.